shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-crowdfund-tutorial.md

 }
 ```

-Then we can use this in `app.js` we can render cards with this data.
+Then we can use this in app.js, we can render cards with this data.
+Add this code to app.js:
-we will add

 ```js
 useEffect(() => {
     getAllCampaigns().then((val) => {